 They key to a nice strong finish is to apply each layer of poly within 8 hours of each other.
 This allows for the polyurethane to create a chemical bond with each layer making the finish nice and strong.
 I did not sand in between each layer.

-This was a tip my dad gave me.
+This was a tip was given to me by my Dad.
 He worked in the flooring industry for most of my life and was the first person I called when I decided to install this DIY plywood plank flooring.

 Your floor will be ready to walk on 24 hours after the last coat has dried but it will take a week or more for the floor to fully cure and harden.